 What to wear and what to take with you?

 Since you have to climb quite a few stairs, wear comfortable shoes that are also suitable for hiking.
 You may want to pack plenty of water, as the heat and many stairs can be challenging.

 The tap water is drinkable in all cities of Greece.
 The same is true for the tap water of Meteora.
 You may want to ask locals if they recommend drinking tap water.

-Dress code in the monasteries of Meteora
+Dress code of Meteora

 Ladies are not allowed to enter either in pants or shorts! ⚠️